BUAA-CI-LAB/GNN-Feature-Decomposition/README.md

 The only rule that we can be sure of is:

 For a given graph, there is an optimal dimension of one decomposed layer, which does not change with the hidden layer dimension
-(eg: as the following table, it is optimal to set the dimension of the decomposed layer to 1, which means decomoposed_layers = hidden layer ).
+(eg: as the following table, it is optimal to set the dimension of the decomposed layer to 1, which means `decomoposed_layers = hidden layers` ).

 <p align="center">
   <img src="result.png" />